 Caroline Casey: Making this change should not be a chore.
 It is a business opportunity.
 There are more than one billion people worldwide – around 15% of the population – living with a disability.
-As consumers, they represent a market the size of the United States, Brazil, Pakistan and Indonesia combined and have a disposable income of more than $8 trillion.
+As consumers, they represent a market the size of the United States, Brazil, Pakistan, and Indonesia combined, and have a disposable income of more than $8 trillion.
 As workers, they have talents and add to the organisational diversity that drives better decision-making.

 As the world starts to recover from the Coronavirus pandemic we should move on from “Diversity and Inclusion” to “Corporate equality” or “Belonging” as a key part of business sustainability, hence becoming more strategic and more systemic.
 This is not necessarily the remit of HR but I urge HR teams to work closely with people with disabilities and to proactively ask them for their input – there really is no excuse not to.
 Insights are vital in ensuring initiatives work well for as many people as possible, employees and customers, across the vast array of needs and requirements.
 This isn’t just an add-on at the final moment – the considerations must be part of the R&D stage and every other milestone along the way.
-HR teams can be a powerful driving force in this – working on removing the barriers people with disabilities face from recruitment to onboarding and from workplace adjustments to internal communications, ensuring people with disabilities can flourish and bring their best selves to work.
+HR teams can be a powerful driving force in this – working on removing the barriers that people with disabilities often face, from recruitment to onboarding and from workplace adjustments to internal communications, ensuring that people with disabilities can flourish and bring their best selves to work.

 There are more than one billion people worldwide – around 15% of the population – living with a disability.
-As consumers, they represent a market the size of the United States, Brazil, Pakistan and Indonesia combined and have a disposable income of more than $8 trillion.
+As consumers, they represent a market the size of the United States, Brazil, Pakistan, and Indonesia combined, and have a disposable income of more than $8 trillion.
 As workers, they have talents and add to the organisational diversity that drives better decision-making.